 At Occidental, we believe that what happens outside the classroom can be as important as what happens inside the classroom.
 Enhancing the student experience can take a variety of forms.
-The College’s newest athletics complex—anchored by the De Mandel Aquatics Center, McKinnon Family Tennis Center and Robinson Family Terrace—will finally enable Oxy’s swimming, diving, water polo and tennis teams to train and compete in NCAA- and SCIAC-regulation facilities on campus for the first time in decades.
-Oxy's historic Taylor Pool is currently being transformed into Cannon Plaza, a multipurpose outdoor space for the Oxy community.
+The College’s newest athletics complex—anchored by the De Mandel Aquatics Center, McKinnon Family Tennis Center and Robinson Family Terrace—enables Oxy’s swimming, diving, water polo and tennis teams to train and compete in NCAA- and SCIAC-regulation facilities on campus for the first time in decades.
+Oxy's historic Taylor Pool has been transformed into Cannon Plaza, a multipurpose outdoor space for the Oxy community.

 Meeting current needs at Oxy has not meant discarding the old for the new.
 Oxy has a long-standing policy of reimagining and repurposing historic buildings to meet the demands of an evolving curriculum.
-Consider the new Anderson Center for Environmental Sciences, which includes a renovated Moore Laboratory and a renewed portion of the adjacent Bioscience Building, will provide enhanced interdisciplinary teaching, research and exhibition space.
-As well as the Choi Family Music Production Center, which will give music majors and faculty access to a state-of-the-art facility that will take their artistry to the next level.
+Consider the new Anderson Center for Environmental Sciences, which includes a renovated Moore Laboratory and a renewed portion of the adjacent Bioscience Building, providing enhanced interdisciplinary teaching, research and exhibition space.
+As well as the Choi Family Music Production Center, which gives music majors and faculty access to a state-of-the-art facility that takes their artistry to the next level.

 A More Sustainable Oxy